andreicsl/andreicsl/README.md

 ## Hi there!
 I'm Jelo Mark Andrei Casulla 👋
 I'm a BSIT student specializing in web development.
-With a basic foundation in HTML, CSS, JavaScript, I'm passionate about crafting responsive, user-friendly websites.
+With a strong foundation in HTML, CSS, JavaScript, I'm passionate about crafting user-friendly websites.
 Explore my projects to see how I integrate creativity with technical expertise to deliver engaging digital experiences.
 Let's connect and discuss how I can contribute to your team!

 - 🔭 I’m currently working on **Web-Based Realtime Room Monitoring and Reservation System**

-- 🌱 I’m currently learning **Node JS, React**
+- 🌱 I’m currently learning **NodeJS**, and **ReactJS**

 - 📫 Contact **jelomarkandrei@gmail.com**